sutoiku/puffin/FAQ.md

 - Enforcement of column and | or row-level access control policies.

 ## Can I still run DuckDB client-side while using PuffinDB cloud-side?
 Of course!
 In fact, this is probably the best way to take advantage of PuffinDB.
 To do so with a plain-vanilla client-side version of [DuckDB](https://duckdb.org/), simply export your PuffinDB query results to your Object Store as [Apache Parquet](https://parquet.apache.org/) files, then download these files onto your client so that you can query them using your local DuckDB engine.
-Down the road, it is quite likely that DuckDB will directly support more advanced protocols to make this integration totally seamless (*C.f.* [related issue](https://github.com/sutoiku/puffin/issues/4)).
+Down the road, it is quite likely that DuckDB will directly support more advanced protocols to make this integration totally seamless (*C.f.* [#4](https://github.com/sutoiku/puffin/issues/4)).

 ## Can I use PuffinDB without a Lakehouse?
 Yes, you can use PuffinDB with just an Object Store like [Amazon S3](https://aws.amazon.com/s3/).
 But you should still take a look at [Iceberg](https://iceberg.apache.org/), for the following reasons: